Two and three point functions in real singlet and complex doublet scalar model: Technical Details

-Studying a significant number of points in the theory's parameter space naturally presents an opportunity to extract the representative functions for important quantities, particularly the ones which are stable against statistical fluctuations, by using machine learning (ML) approaches.
-An obvious advantage is availability of the relevant quantities to the method of DSEs which contributes in alleviating the problem of more unknown correlation functions than the considered DSEs.
-Supervised machine learning (SML) is a natural choice in this regard.
-The cost function for each of the considered quantities is defined in terms of least square deviation between the results from LS and the prediction of the function being trained.
-The functions being trained are expanded on the parameters of the theory which are not fixed for the entire study, and other quantities, such as momentum, if necessary.
+The cost function for each of the considered quantities is defined in terms of least square deviation between the results from LS and the prediction of the respective function being trained.
+As mentioned above, the functions are structured by the parameters of the theory which are not held fixed for the entire study, except in the tree level structure of the propagators, and field momenta.

-The implementation of the SML is as follows: Consider a quantity $Q$ computed against various sets of parameters using LS, and possibly momentum values.
-Consider a function $Q_{ml}$ to be trained, which has a particular structure in terms of the to-be-determined coefficients, the (interesting) parameters of the model, and the field momentum if necessary.
-The starting value of the coefficients are set to 0.
-Each coefficient is systematically updated to lower the cost function $f_{c}$ which takes the form of least square error between $Q$ and $Q_{ml}$ over all the parameter points, and momenta if necessary.
-As $f_{c}$ declines in magnitude, the representative function $Q_{ml}$ approaches $Q$, implying the progress of training \footnote{The simulations and calculations are performed in C++ environment, and ROOT CERN is used to produce the diagrams.}.